drahnr/goatplot/README.md

 ```
 ./waf configure --prefix=/usr build install --destdir=/tmp --notests --no-glade-dtd-check
 ```
-as can be found in `./meta/*`.
+as is used in `./meta/goatplot.spec.in`.

-Note the use of `build` instead of `release`/`debug`, which does not inject any additional `CFLAGS` but only uses those from the environment.
+_Note_: The use of `build` instead of `release`/`debug`, which does not inject any additional `CFLAGS` but only uses those from the environment.

-Note: The demo will launch, a screenshot is created, the demo closes, this is expected behaviour and the demo can be launched again manually.
+_Note_: The demo will launch, a screenshot is created, the demo closes, this is expected behaviour and the demo can be launched again manually.